iheteroclite/BlackJack/blackjack/README.md

    Help me with Cheating
    Help me with Probability`

 If you choose to cheat you can swap a cards in your hand with cards hidden up your sleeve.
+Every card which goes into your sleeve is marked, so the dealer if they suspect you of cheating will have some probability of noticing it is marked.

 Watch out, there are various ways the dealer might catch you:

 * The card you played was a duplicate.
 It has already been played, and the dealer noticed.
 * You look suspicious because you have a high rate of even wins (not blackjack)